5 Foundations of Statistical Inference

 5.8.1 Law of large numbers

-An important implication of the result 5 above is that the standard error of the average becomes smaller and smaller as \(n\) grows larger.
+An important implication of result 4 above is that the standard error of the average becomes smaller and smaller as \(n\) grows larger.
 When \(n\) is very large, then the standard error is practically 0 and the average of the draws converges to the average of the urn.
 This is known in statistical textbooks as the law of large numbers or the law of averages.

 5.9 Exercises

-1. In American Roulette you can also bet on green.
-There are 18 reds, 18 blacks and 2 greens (0 and 00).
+1. In American Roulette, you can also bet on green.
+There are 18 reds, 18 blacks, and 2 greens (0 and 00).
 What are the chances the green comes out?

 3. Compute the expected value of \(X\).